-The types of goods allowed to be sold will be considered on a pitch-by-pitch basis.
+The types of goods allowed to be sold will be considered on a pitch-by-pitch basis and specified on the consent.

 Anyone wanting to have a stall must clearly state the nature of the proposed goods.
 The goods must not: